-Interest rate risks essentially come about from incomplete congruency of interest rate agreements between the loans granted and the business on own account as well as their refinancing.
-These maturity transformation risks are continuously monitored and assessed in compliance with supervisory requirements (among others by means of stress scenarios).
+Interest rate risks essentially arise due to incomplete congruency of interest rate agreements between the loans granted and business on own account as well as their refinancing.
+These maturity transformation risks are continuously monitored and assessed in compliance with supervisory requirements, among others by means of stress scenarios.